nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `task list` followed by `task delete i/2` deletes the 2nd task in the task list.

+### Sorting tasks : `task sort`

+Sorts the task list based on the input flag.

+Format: `task delete s/SORT`

+SORT flags:
+* ac: Chronologically sort tasks by date and time added
+* a: Alphabetically sort task descriptions

+Examples:
+* `task sort s/a` will change the task list in the GUI to show a task list sorted by description alphabetical order

 ### Exiting the program : `bye`

 Ends the application.